PLEASE BE AWARE: WE DO NOT USE PLASTIC FILM. We find it tends to fade over time and is not good value for money, read more about it here.

-The designs above have been copied from 1930’s designs, the colours are vibrant fired enamels NOT plastic film,
+The designs depicted on this page been copied from 1930’s designs, the colours are vibrant fired enamels.

 To produce the fired enamel stained glass panels depicted on this page, the glass panels are silk screened with several Vitraux glass enamel colours in design form, onto a single sheet of glass, then fired in the kiln at 580°C (Melting point of glass).

-Price based on panel size 250x1068mm price includes toughening, P.O.A., If sizes exceeds, Price on Application, Also available double glazed.
-These Panels are formed to suit Internal & External doors.
+Price based on a panel size up to 500mmx300mm This includes toughening.
+Price on application for double glazing.
+If size exceeds price on application.
+These panels are formed to suit Internal & External doors.

-Below is an example of how our glass roundels can be used, to see more please visit our roundels page.
+Below is an example of how our glass roundels can be used, when made into a leadlight.

 Other Fired Enamel Panels